 Scholarships and bursaries

-You'll automatically be considered for most scholarships at Waterloo, although some do require applications.
-An entrance bursary, which you do not need to pay back, is based on financial need.
-The application deadline is April 15th.
+You'll automatically be considered for most entrance scholarships at Waterloo, although some do require applications.
+An entrance bursary, based on financial need, is available to Ontario students.
+The bursary application deadline is April 15th.

 Government loans and grants

 The Ontario Student Assistance Program (OSAP) provides loans and grants for Ontario residents.
-We encourage you to apply for OSAP even if you don't think you're eligible.
+We recommend that you apply for OSAP even if you don't think you're eligible.
 Many factors affect OSAP, such as your program and whether you're moving away from home.

 Students from outside Ontario

 - Waterloo's co-op program is not just an incredible way to gain work experience, it's a great way to earn money.
-There are hundreds of part-time jobs on campus.
+Plus there are hundreds of part-time jobs on campus.